 There are rumours saying that J.K Rowling wrote some chapters of the first “Harry Potter” book in Porto.
 That would explain why I consider this city as special and magical.
-Maybe she had the same feeling?
-Regardless if the rumours are real or not, one thing is sure – you can definitely feel the atmosphere of real Portugal culture.
-I was surprised, to be honest.
+Maybe she had the same feelings?
+Regardless if the rumours are real or not, one thing is sure – you can definitely feel the atmosphere of a Portuguese culture.
+Frankly, I was surprised.
 I used to think that Spain and Portugal are quite similar but oh well, how wrong I was!

-Our Airbnb flat was placed in a lovely, narrow street full of cats, close to the city centre.
-For breakfast, we went to the nearest coffee shop and where we took a coffee (only 1e) with pastel de nata – typical Portuguese dessert.
+Our Airbnb flat was close to the city centre.
+It was placed in a lovely, narrow street full of cats.
+To have a breakfast, we went to the nearest coffee shop.
+We took a coffee (only 1e) with pastel de nata – typical Portuguese dessert.
 It was an excellent choice to start a day.

 DISCOVERING THE CITY

-After that, we could go to discover the city and believe me – there is a lot to discover.
+After that, we could start discovering the city and believe me – there is a lot to discover.